 How Much Does It Cost and How to Pay?

 One of the biggest advantages of the Seoul Owl Bus is its affordability.
-As of 2026, the adult fare is 2,500 KRW when using a transportation card (like T-money).
+As of 2026, The adult fare is typically around 2,500 KRW when using a transportation card such as T-money.
 If you don’t have one yet, read my step-by-step guide on How to Buy and Use a T-Money Card.
 This is significantly cheaper than a late-night taxi, which could easily cost you 20,000 KRW or more for the same distance.

 - Payment Method: Just like regular daytime buses, you simply tap your T-money card or a contactless credit card on the reader when boarding and again when getting off.